arrow

 What courses have been discontinued and what new courses are available?

-What are the entry requirements – and my chances of getting in?
+What are the University of St Andrews’ entry requirements — and my chances of getting in?

 What are the graduate prospects?

-What is the University of St Andrews campus like?
+What is the University of St Andrews' campus like?

 Everything you need to know about the University of St Andrews’ student life and wellbeing support